dghuuloc/CS.Teach/ML/key_concepts.md

 * **Data Exploring:** the data using techniques like histograms, scatter plots, and heatmaps to understand relationships and patterns.
 * **Data Transformation:** Scaling, normalization, and encoding data to prepare it for model training.

 ### Feature Engineering
-* Creating New Features: Combining existing features or creating new ones to improve model performance.
+* This is where you transform and select the most useful features for your model.
+* **Feature Creation:** Create new features from existing ones, combining them or applying mathematical transformations.
-* Feature Selection: Identifying the most relevant features to use in the model.
+* **Feature Selection:** Choose the most relevant features to improve model performance and reduce complexity.
+* **Encoding Categorical Variables:** Convert categorical variables into numerical representations that algorithms can handle (e.g., one-hot encoding).
+* **Feature Scaling:** Scale numerical features to a consistent range (e.g., standardization, normalization) to prevent features with larger scales from dominating the learning process.
+* **Handling Outliers:** Identify and handle outliers (e.g., through removal or transformation) as they can negatively impact model accuracy.

 ### Model Selection:
-* **Choosing the Right Algorithm:**
-  Selecting the appropriate machine learning algorithm for the task at hand (e.g., regression, classification, clustering, etc.).
+* Choose an appropriate machine learning algorithm based on the problem type and data characteristics.
-* **Understanding Algorithm Trade-offs:**
-  Considering computational cost, scalability, and interpretability when selecting an algorithm.
-* **Model Architecture:**
-  Choosing the specific architecture of the chosen algorithm (e.g., the number of layers in a neural network).
+* Train the model on a portion of the data (training set) to learn the relationships between features and the target variable.

 ### Training the Model:
 Feed the algorithm with the prepared data to train the model.
 During training, the model learns patterns and relationships within the data.